 Choose a story that is representative of your work, aims, and results.
 This is the story about the student who was first in his family to attend college, the story about the beach that was protected so endangered turtles could return to nest, the story about a family who had lost their home to a hurricane and received a house built by volunteers, or the story about a well that now provides clean water to a rural community.

-For more tips on copywriting, check out our guide to content marketing for nonprofits.
+For more tips on copywriting, check out our Part II of successful content writing strategies for nonprofits.

 What are you trying to achieve with this particular NGO content?